April 2018. Northern California.

 - Point Reyes: 90 miles one way.

 I cannot state strongly enough how well L2 charging works for day to day commuting and errands around town.
 Many of us charge our cars during the night while sleeping, or at work while in the office like me.
 But this can be an issue for day trips that take you beyond the range of a single charge, where there isn’t a destination charging station, or when you don’t have the time to plug in and wait.
 In short, charging in your garage is great, but you can’t take the garage with you on a road trip.
 One example, we go into the Bay Area several times a year for work or weekend day trips, and even though there were already quite a few public L2 charging stations at that time I never considered making that trip in the Rav4 EV because I’d need about 5 hours of charging to make it back home and it seemed more likely than not that the L2 stations would be in use.
 I didn’t want to end up waiting around for hours, with kids, waiting for a station to become available.
-And that’s just for a 90 mile trip.
+And that’s just for a one-way trip of 90 miles.

 At the end of Septemeber 2015 Tony Williams of Quick Charge Power installed JdeMO on my Rav4 EV, and it was like I had a new car all over again.